ProjectMoon/open-webui-filters/README.md

  - **Status Indicators:** If enabled, emit update events to the web UI, showing what the tool is doing and what search results it has found, or if it has encountered an error.
+ - **ORS API Key:** Provide an API key for Open Route Service to calculate navigational routes to nearby places, to provide more accurate search results.
+ - **ORS Instance:** By default, use the public Open Route Service instance.
+Can be changed to point to another ORS instance.

 The tool **will not run** without the User Agent and From headers set.
 This is because the public instance of the Nominatim API will block